A diagrammatic presentation and its characterization of non-split compact surfaces in the 3-sphere: A diagram of a non-split spatial surface

-\begin{thm} Let $S$ (resp.~$S'$) be a non-split oriented spatial surface.
+Suppose that (b) is satisfied.
+By Theorem~\ref{THM:main_non_oriented}, $F$ and $F'$ are ambient isotopic in $S^3$.
+Since $F$ and $F'$ are non-split, $S$ and $S'$ are ambient isotopic in $S^3$ by Proposition~\ref{PROP:many_hole_reconstruct_unique}: (a) is satisfied. \end{proof} In the same manner, we have Theorem~\ref{THM_spatial_surface_with/without_boundary_2} below by using Theorem~\ref{THM:main_oriented} and Proposition~\ref{PROP:many_hole_reconstruct_unique}. \begin{thm} Let $S$ (resp.~$S'$) be a non-split oriented spatial surface.
 Let $F$ (resp.~$F'$) be the non-split oriented spatial surface with boundary that is obtained from $S$ (resp.~$S'$) by removing an open disk from every closed component.
 Let $D$ (resp.~$D'$) be a diagram of $F$ (resp.~$F'$).
 Then, the following conditions are equivalent. \begin{enumerate} \item[(a)] $S$ and $S'$ are ambient isotopic in $S^3$ including orientations. \item[(b)] $D$ and $D'$ are related by R${\omega}$, R2--R3 and R5--R6 moves in $\mathbb R^2$. \item[(c)] $D$ and $D'$ are related by R2--R3 and R5--R6 moves in $S^2$. \end{enumerate} \end{thm}

 Next, we explain relations among knots, handlebody-knots and spatial surfaces.
 For a manifold $X$ embedded in $S^3$, we denote by $[X]$ the ambient isotopy class of $X$ in $S^3$.
 We put

 where we note that a knot is a kind of non-split link, and a handlebody-knot is kind of non-split handlebody-link.
 The following maps are injective: